santoshchejarla/chsantoshkumar211.github.io/blog_md/uiuc_first_sem_experience.md

 <link rel="stylesheet" href="../css/sem1.css">
+<h2>My First Semester Experience at UIUC as an International Student</h2>

 *"Navigating a new culture and environment can be both exciting and challenging, but with the support of family, friends and a willingness to try new things, the journey can lead to personal and academic growth."*